Aryalexa/42-push_swap/README.md

 🔸 Move back all elements from stack_B to stack_A
 - We have at least 3 elements remaining in stack_A
-	- If they are not in ascending order, apply the straightforward solution.
+	- If they are not in ascending order, they are three so apply the straightforward solution.
 - Now we'll move back every element in stack_B to stack_A.
 	- stack_A is in circular ascending order
 	- choose the cheapest number to move while keeping stack_A in circular ascending order
-	- It's almost the same as moving from stack_A to stack_B, just the order changes.
+	- It's almost the same as moving from stack_A to stack_B, just the order in the target stack changes.

-🔸 Check that the minimum element of stack_A is at the top.
+🔸 Rearrange stack_A so that its minimum element is at the top.
-	- stack_A is in circular ascending order but we want don't want the "circular" part.
+- stack_A is in circular ascending order but we don't want the "circular" part.
 - rotate stack_A until the minimum element is at the top.

 ### Program execution

-Use ``make`` for generate the `push_swap` program and ``make bonus`` to generate the checker program.
+Use ``make`` for generate the `push_swap` program and ``make bonus`` to generate the `checker` program.
 Here is an example of their usage:

 ```bash